 What Do Genital Warts Look Like?

 Genital warts look like small flesh-colored, pink or red growths in or around the sex organs.
-The warts may look similar to the small parts of a cauliflower or they may be very tiny and difficult to see.
+The warts may look similar to the small parts of a cauliflower, or they may be very tiny and hard to see.
 They often appear in clusters of three or four, and may grow and spread rapidly.
 They usually are not painful, although they may cause mild pain, bleeding, and itching.